capri-docking/capri-docking.github.io/assessment/index.md

 [HERE](files/Lensink_CASP16.pdf).
 CASP assessors Nick Grishin and Qian Qong focused on monomeric structure quality and monomeric predictions in the context of multimeric structures.
-Their presentations will be posted here shortly.
+Their presentations will be linked to once available.

+Bear in mind that data listed here is subject to minor changes.

 #### Round 57